topofocus/active-orient/README.md

   vertex_2 = TheVertex.create  flower: "rose"
   TheEdge.create_edge attributes: {:birthday => Date.today }, from: vertex_1, to: vertex_2
 ```
-It connects the vertexes and assigns the attributes to the edge.
+It connects the vertices and assigns the attributes to the edge.

 To query a graph,  SQL-like-Queries and Match-statements can be used (see below).